July 24, 2024

 • A proxy gives voting power to another individual or entity.

 • Proxies do not need to take any particular form and may be drafted and construed broadly.
-DGCL § 212(c).
+DGCL §212(c).

 • A proxy is valid for three years unless it sets out another termination date.
-DGCL § 212(b).
+DGCL §212(b).

-• A proxy may be revoked in writing or by a proxy that is issued later in time.
+• A proxy may be revoked in writing or proxy that is issued later in time.
 If more than one proxy is submitted for a particular stockholder, the one that was issued most recently controls.

 Key Takeaway

 Although this guide discusses some of the basics when preparing for a Delaware company’s annual meeting, there are many other legal, disclosure and logistical issues that this guide does not discuss.
 Some of those issues will be dependent on the type of proposal being voted on and the company’s stockholder base.
-In particular, this guide does not attempt to address considerations specifically applicable to public companies.
+In particular, this guide does not attempt to address considerations specifically applicable public companies.
 Given these complexities, it is advisable to consult experienced counsel to help navigate legal and practical matters in advance of an annual meeting.

 Related Legal Services